TugasAkhir-QUIC/public-moq-demo/README.md

 1. prepare a certificate, in this case we used Let's Encrypt certificates.
 Make sure to prepare that first
 1. Build the Go project using `go build`
-1. use a service manager, in this case we used systemd and then create a service file `sudo nano /etc/systemd/system/myprogram.service` with its content like so, change as you please
+1. use a service manager, in this case we used systemd and then create a service file `sudo nano /etc/systemd/system/myprogram.service` with its content like so, change as you please.
+Keep note that `ExecStart` must point to the built project while `WorkingDirectory` must point the server directory of the repo.
 ```[Unit]
 Description=My Go Program

 [Service]
 ExecStart=/path/to/deploy/myprogram
+WorkingDirectory=/path/to/server

 [Install]
 WantedBy=multi-user.target